kubernetes/sig-release/release-engineering/platforms.md

 ### Tier 3

-Tier 3 platforms are those which the Kubernetes codebase has functional support for, but which are not built or tested automatically.
-This means the binary artifacts may not work as intended.
+Tier 3 platforms are those that have been demonstrated to work and have a documented build process that is available to anyone in the community.
+There is no guarantee that builds will continue to work, and the platform may be dropped if documentation is not maintained.

 - Official builds are not available.
 - Automated testing is not setup.
+- Documentation on how to build for the platform is available.

 ## Currently available Kubernetes platforms